 Towards the end of my student life I received the inspiration for the Intuitive Vision Board workshop.
 Here was the tool I'd been looking for to unlock the latent opportunities for people.
 I’ve since delivered the Intuitive Vision Board workshop to thousands of men, women and children from all walks of life.

 I have a daily expressive arts routine.
 My home and work space is always Feng Shui-friendly.
 And I make a new Intuitive Vision Board every year.
 I’ve been fortunate to have had wonderful teachers - notably Denise Linn, Helen Poynor, Miranda Tuffnell, Claude Coldy, Anna Halprin.

-Sadly Dr Jill Hayes, who was such an inspiration as my University tutor, passed away.
-Jill used to say to me: “What I respect about you the most Mary, is your capacity to stay true to your creativity no matter the circumstances of your life.”
-It touches me to greatly to recall her words even though I didn’t really understand what she meant at the time.
+Sadly Dr Jill Hayes, who was such an inspiration as my University tutor, has passed.
+Jill used to say: “What I respect about you the most Mary, is your capacity to stay true to your creative calling no matter the outer circumstances of your life.”
+It touches me greatly to recall her words because I couldn’t quite get my head around the truth in them at the time.

 Most of us long to discover and be seen for who we truly are and I was seen and acknowledged by Jill.